When working with Power BI, one of the first decisions you need to make is the following:

 Therefore, you can add the “Apply” button, so that the user can specifically choose which portion of data needs to be refreshed.
 Of course, that will impact your report design, since you need to provide additional space for those buttons:

 You should also carefully think about the number of visuals on the report page – the more visuals, the longer time needed for data retrieval.

 Finally, you should turn off cross-highlighting and cross-filtering between the visuals, as that will reduce the number of queries generated.
 You can turn off these features either on the whole report level (in Options -> Query reduction -> check the option: Disabling cross highlighting/filtering by default), or for the specific visuals only.

-Thanks to Just Blindbæk, who rightly recommended one more tip for improving the performance of DirectQuery, you should check the Assume Referential Integrity option, as described in this article.
+You should also check the Assume Referential Integrity option, as described in this article.
 That will enable the usage of inner joins instead of outer joins, which can improve the overall query performance.
 Of course, as a prerequisite, you should have referential integrity in place within your source database.

 One more recommendation is of key importance – talk to your users, try to explain them the difference between Import mode and DirectQuery, what benefits can they get by using each of these two, but also which downsides to expect (especially when choosing DQ mode).

 As you may conclude on your own: Choosing the right tool for the job is the best possible recommendation, if you are considering using DirectQuery.